vuejs/docs/src/api/options-composition.md

   Mixin hooks are called in the order they are provided, and called before the component's own hooks.

   :::info
   In Vue 2, mixins were the primary mechanism for creating reusable chunks of component logic.
-While mixins continue to be supported in Vue 3, the [Composition API](/guide/advanced/composition-api-faq.html) is now the preferred approach for code reuse between components.
+While mixins continue to be supported in Vue 3, [Composition API](/guide/reusability/composables.html) is now the preferred approach for code reuse between components.
   :::

 - **Example:**